Health & Safety

 At Phoenix Center for the Arts the health and safety of our patrons is incredibly important to us.
-For in-person classes this fall, students are required to sign our new Student Agreement, which details new rules and regulations we have adopted to aid in health and safety efforts.
+For in-person classes, students are required to sign our new Student Agreement, which details new rules and regulations we have adopted to aid in health and safety efforts.

 Additional measures we have taken to ensure the cleanliness and safety of our facility include, but are not limited to:

 Phoenix Center for the Arts is enacting widespread messaging which illustrates new health and safety practices.
 Messaging relating to new policies will be sent to all patrons before they arrive on site by:

 1. Posting policies on the Student Agreement page of phoenixcenterforthearts.org;

 3. Obtaining signed Student Agreements from all in-person students.